V4Fire/Client/src/core/worker/README.md

 # core/worker

-This module provides a bunch of helper functions for working with browser workers.
+This module provides a bunch of helper functions to work with browser workers.